hawaii postcard

 Molokai’s Ultimate Custom Postcards

 Coconut is not just used for food; it actually may be the most versatile item in the world.
-They can be used for starting fires, making ropes & baskets, furniture making, drums, brooms, toothbrush – and how can we forget the infamous coconut bra and Monty Python coconut horse trotting sound!
-And when I walked into the Hoolehua post office in Molokai, I found yet another use for coconuts that I never could have imagined – as a postcard.
+They can be used for starting fires, making ropes & baskets, furniture making, drums, brooms, and toothbrushes – and how can we forget the infamous coconut bra and Monty Python coconut horse trotting sound?
+When I walked into the Hoolehua post office in Molokai, I found yet another use for coconuts that I could have never imagined – as a postcard.

 Post-a-Nut – the Ultimate Custom Postcard